 “Yes, sure,” I said.
 “Let me call my wife.”

 Summer days dawn gently in the Mississippi delta.
 Sun filters through oaks and mosquitoes trace lazy circles in the shade.
-The air, thickening with heat and moisture, muffles noise.
+The air, thick with heat and moisture, muffles noise.
 It is a gracious, decadent season.
 The hurricane upended it.
 Wind stripped the trees or felled them altogether.
 Leaves carpeted the streets, piling against porches, settling into holes left by uprooted trunks.
 The sun burned with autumn-like sharpness.
 I was reminded of the high Sierra, where glacial basins and whitebark pines brood in isolation.
 The whole city felt isolated — streets emptied of people, clocks stopped, buildings moldering.
 The river rolled past on its way somewhere else.
 Sunsets dwarfed the horizon.
 At night, in total darkness, stars carpeted the sky.

 I met my photographer, Matthew McDermott, a moody mountain of a man, at the Baton Rouge airport.
 He had just returned from a photo assignment in Africa.
 “Ready to rock and roll?” he asked, slapping a pack of cigarettes against his palm.

 We rented a red Ford Explorer and stopped at a Rite Aid, two Wal-Marts and an auto supply store, where we bought water, Gatorade, energy bars, canned spaghetti, nuts and (my contribution, greeted with utter bewilderment) soy milk.
 I took from a shelf Wal-Mart’s last pair of rubber wading boots.
 We bought bug repellent.
 At the auto parts store, Matt plucked from one aisle a flashing orange emergency light that affixed magnetically to the car roof.
 “This,” he said with satisfaction, “will get us in.”
 To his disappointment, Wal-Mart was out of guns.